scipy/scipy-cookbook/docs/index.rst

 This is the "SciPy Cookbook" --- a conversion of the pages which once lived under ``wiki.scipy.org``.
-If you want to contribute additions/corrections, send pull requests to `the SciPy-CookBook repository
+If you want to contribute additions/corrections, see the `the SciPy-CookBook repository
 <https://github.com/pv/SciPy-Cookbook/>`__.